 3 Things to Know About Tennessee Dog Bite Laws

 Tennessee dog bite laws can be confusing, which is why we want to share some things you should know about them.
 If you own a dog, it’s important to stay up to date on Tennessee dog bite law and be aware of your legal duties as the owner in the event of a Tennessee dog attack.
 If you’ve been bitten by a dog, it’s important to know the laws to see if you have a case.
 Here are 3 things you should know about Tennessee dog bite laws:

 1. Legal Duty of the Owner

 You may be wondering what your obligation as an owner is or what your rights as someone who has been injured by another person’s dog are.
 According to the statute, the owner of the dog will face strict liability if either of these situations happen:

 •The owner of the dog should keep the dog under reasonable control at all times and prevent their dog from running at large.

 •The dog owner is responsible regardless if the dog has shown natural tendencies to be dangerous or the owner knew or should have known about the dangerous natural tendencies.

-This section on Tennessee dog bite laws means that if the dog is allowed to run around and causes injury to someone in a public place, such as the road or sidewalk, the owner is responsible.
+This section on Tennessee dog bite law means that if the dog is allowed to run around and causes injury to someone in a public place, such as the road or sidewalk, the owner is responsible.
 It also includes if that person is on another person’s private property lawfully.
 The part about a dog “running at large” means that the owner is responsible if the dog is allowed to roam free or if the dog gets out without the owner’s knowledge.